rfsp-dns/Dyno/README.md

 # LiteCSS History

-Before this ideia, I was using BootStrap and I liked it but I felt it was too complicated at the same time, I wanted something simple that everyone could user.
+Before this ideia, I was using BootStrap and I liked it but I felt it was too complicated at the same time, I wanted something simple that everyone could use.

-So this project was rotting my mind that I had creadet it over an year, It had a alpha version but I never finished and I did forget the project.
+So this project was rotting my mind and I did created it over an year, It had a alpha version but I never finished and I forgot the project.

 16 March of 2025, I remembered the project and decided to continue until it was fully functional and ready for everyone.